Unlearning's Blind Spots: Over-Unlearning and Prototypical Relearning Attack: Experiments

-\textbf{Prototypical Relearning Attack.}\; For every forget class, we randomly draw \(k=5\) query images, embed them with the unlearned feature extractor, and form the prototype with Eq. \eqref{eq:prototype}.
-We used the Cosine similarity to derive prototype weights.
+\textbf{Prototypical Relearning Attack.}\; For every forget class, we randomly draw \(k=5\) query images, extract the pre-head embeddings from the unlearned ResNet-18, and form the prototype following Equation~\eqref{eq:prototype}.
+We used the cosine similarity to derive prototype weights.
 The resulting accuracy on \(\mathcal D_f\) is \(\operatorname{Proto-Acc}_{f}\), while the accuracy on \(\mathcal D_r\) after the attack is \(\operatorname{Acc}^{*}_{r}\).
 We tune the interpolation factor \(\alpha\) and keep values for which the retained accuracy drop satisfies \(\operatorname{Acc}_{r}^{*}\ge \operatorname{Acc}_{r}-1\%\).
-When combining \spt\ with an unlearning method, we reuse exactly the same \(\alpha\) selected for that method to ensure a fair comparison.
+This indicates a scenario in which the model owner fails to detect the attack because the model’s utility shows little to no change.